appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/update-widget-properties.md

+---
+description: This page shows how you can dynamically update widget properties using setters methods, and Appsmith framework functions.
+---

 # Update Widgets properties

 This page shows how you can dynamically update widget properties using setters methods, and Appsmith framework functions.

 ## Using setters methods